 - Encourages others

 Healthcare organizations have traditionally used transactional leadership strategies.
 Although a transactional leadership style can help organizations meet their goals in the short term, it will not provide the inspiration to create and nourish a new, better culture for healthcare organizations.

 - Few opportunities for creative thinking

 Transformational leadership works well in organizations where change is needed.
 It likely won’t be the right fit for new organizations where no structure exists.
-There are cases where the managing role is important.
-To get something done quickly, an organization needs a leader/manager who can provide clear direction and a direct path to delivery to speed an initiative to completion depending on the particular situation at hand.
+To get something done quickly, an organization needs a leader who can provide clear direction and a path to completion, depending on the situation at hand.